×

 We asked people in Ecuador if they could share any humorous cultural blunders they commited.
 They wrote:

 "It is important to respect Ecuadorian customs when visiting the country.
 Trying to save face is valued highly, so it is best to remain calm and avoid any confrontational behavior.
 In conversations it is important to be aware of the local language and customs, being sure to avoid making jokes or being overly familiar.
 Ecuador is a conservative country, so it is best to dress modestly, particularly when visiting religious sites.
 Greeting people with a kiss on the cheek is popular and should be done according to the country's gender-based norms.
-Food is important to Ecuadorian culture, so it is polite to finish what is on your plate and wait for the host to indicate dessert, rather than helping yourself," explained one foreigner living in Ecuador.
+Food is important to Ecuadorian culture, so it is polite to finish what is on your plate and wait for the host to indicate dessert, rather than helping yourself," remarked one foreigner who made the move to Ecuador.

 View More Answers